 - Veeam Backup & Replication puts all replication activities on hold.

-- Veeam Backup & Replication recovers a vApp replica to the required restore point.
+- Veeam Backup & Replication recovers a replica to the required restore point.

-- Veeam Backup & Replication powers on the vApp replica.
+- Veeam Backup & Replication powers on the replica.

-The original vApp still exists and failover does not change its state: if it was powered on when you performed failover, it remains powered on when failover completes; if it was powered off, it will remain in this state.
+The source vApp still exists and failover does not change the vApp state: if the vApp is powered on when you perform failover, it remains powered on when failover completes; if the vApp is powered off, it remains in this state.

-- All changes made to the vApp replica while the replica is running in the Failover state are written to the delta file of the snapshot and stored in a target host.
+- All changes made to the replica while it is running in the Failover state are written to the delta file and stored in the target host.